huler/backend-challenge/readme.md

 We are planning to move the majority of our cloudformation infrastructure to CDK over the next 6 months or so.

 You might feel that some of the problems you find in the first part are best solved with changes to our infrastructure.
-We can discuss these suggested changes, but we would encourage you to leave the infrastructure as it is and focus on the JavaScript and Go parts of the codebase.
+We can discuss these suggested changes, but we would encourage you to leave the infrastructure as it is and focus on the Go and JavaScript parts of the codebase.

 ## Thank you

+Firstly, thank you for taking the time to look at the code review.

+There are a couple of options as to how we can proceed,

+1. You can spend some time reviewing this codebase, and we can discuss Part 1 of this code review in detail on a Teams call.
+We would also be interested to know what part of the codebase would be your priority for refactoring, i.e. if you were to do Part 2, where would you start?
-Once you are done we would appreciate you checking your response into a private github repo and invite 'DewiWilliamsMCG' (dewi.williams@myclevergroup.com).
+2. Complete both parts of this code review and push your changes from Part 2 to a private github repo and invite 'DewiWilliamsMCG' (dewi.williams@myclevergroup.com).

+We have no preference for how we proceed with the code review; we want to give you the flexibility to choose the option that works best for you.
+We'd also be happy to proceed down a middleground between the two options.

+There is a wide variety of technologies in this codebase, we don't expect you to be familiar with all of them.
+For the purposes of this code review, we would encourage you to concentrate on those technologies that you are familiar with.